 - If you receive annual contributions of $750,000 or more, you must perform a mandatory audit of financial statements by an independent accountant.

 Lastly, be sure to timely file your report.
 Don’t waste of money to prepare the report only to submit it after the deadline and incur late fees.
 In Pennsylvania, annual financial registration forms must be postmarked by the due date.

 Nonprofits tend to elect new officers annually or bi-annully.
 In the excitement of being elected (or of getting off the executive board), don’t forget to report your changes to the state. ennsylvania nonprofit organizations must annually report changes to their corporate officers.
 Corporate officers are generally the Board of Director’s President, Vice-President, Secretary, and Treasurer, though some organizations can have additional officers.

-Nonprofits must report changes on or before April 30th following the calendar year in which the change occurred.
+Report changes in your officer positions on or before April 30th following the calendar year in which the change occurred.
 For example, if your corporate officers change in 2020, you must report this before April 30, 2021.

 To comply with this law, visit the Pennsylvania Department of State website and obtain form DSCB:15-5110 (Annual Statement – Nonprofit Corporation).
 There is no fee to submit this form.